-The Visitors Center is open weekdays 9 a.m. to 4:30 p.m. throughout the year and closed most weekends during the summer starting June 23.
+The Visitors Center is open weekdays 9 a.m. to 4:30 p.m. throughout the year.

 The Morris County Park Commission has recently announced a No Smoking Policy banning all smoking including burning of, inhaling from, exhaling the smoke from or the possession of a lighted cigar, cigarette, pipe or any other matter of substance which contains tobacco or any other matter that can be smoked, or the inhaling or exhaling of smoke or vapor from an electronic smoking device.
 CLICK HERE for more details.
 Thank you for your continued support!

 GPS Address: 247 Southern Boulevard, Chatham Township, NJ 07928